when to bet big

 Mike: Time for some specific examples.
 What are the most common situations in which our listeners should tend to bet big?

 Gary: So let’s talk about single-raised pots first.
-When solvers came around, we would just c-bet 33% on a board like or BTN vs BB with our entire range.
+When solvers came around, we would just c-bet 33% on a board like AdQs4c or Ax3x3x BTN vs BB with our entire range.
 The game has evolved more and more now to the point where that’s a somewhat obsolete strategy.

 In single-raised pots, we find more really big bets going in on boards where we have such a significant nut advantage.
 For example, if you open BTN and the BB calls, you’ll find any ATx, AJx, AQx, and AKx board actually favors an overbet c-bet on the flop.
 This is because the BB is supposed to 3-bet so much AK, AQ, AJ, ATs, etc. Therefore, their calling range doesn’t contain strong two pairs.